Claude Desktop Just Became Your Full Dev Environment

 claude --worktree feature-auth --tmux # background session

-Agent definitions can also declare isolation: worktree to automatically spin up isolated copies for subagents — particularly powerful for code migrations and large batched changes.
+Agent definitions can also declare isolation: worktree to spin up isolated copies for subagents.
+This is ideal for code migrations and large batched changes.

 Cowork: Agentic Power for Non-Developers

-While the Code tab targets developers, Cowork extends Claude’s agentic capabilities to knowledge work.
-It runs locally in an isolated VM with direct access to your local files.
+The Code tab targets developers.
+Cowork targets everyone else.
+It runs locally in an isolated VM with direct access to your files.

 Use cases: